ephread/inkgd/docs/source/advanced/editor_plugin/ink_panel.rst

 |

 To manage a story, the plugin expect two paths.
-The path to the main Ink file that should be compiled (*Source File*) and where to write the compiled story (*Target File*).
+The path to the main **ink** file that should be compiled (*Source File*) and where to write the compiled story (*Target File*).
 Both files need to be inside the project's file system, thus they can be accessed through the regular ``res://`` scheme.
 To set the path of the source file, either click on the folder icon or paste the path in the field directly.

 When the source file path is defined, the plugin populates the *Target File* field with a default location.